Fredahintz/Syracuse_Budget_Sankey/README.md

  - [ ] Generalize and compare to previous budgets
  - [ ] Highlight Interesting Insights.
  - [ ] Is it possible to animate them?

+What are the interesting insights?

+ - Police and Fire Departments are the largest expenditure by far.
+ - Most of the revenue comes from non-property tax or state aid, though a substantial amount comes from a variety of sources.